 - If you bring a reusable cup, visitors at ExCeL can enjoy discounts on hot drinks at a wide variety of places within the venue.
 Click here to find out more.

 - As a leader in sustainability, visit the ExCeL website to find out more about what they are doing to ensure a sustainable future for events.

 To ensure that Futurebuild lives on after the exhibition takes place, we have collaborated with the following projects (click the images to find out more):

-Started by Bill Dunster, OBE, and Rani King, MBE, the ZEDgeneration initiative, enabled sixth form students to learn vital construction skills while building affordable, energy-efficient, multi-occupancy homes.
-The prototype displayed at Futurebuild in March 2019 was erected on a disused garage plot in Southend after the event.
+Founder Bill Dunster worked with and enabled sixth form students to learn vital construction skills while building affordable, energy-efficient, multi-occupancy homes.
+The prototype displayed at Futurebuild in March 2019 will go on to provide low cost housing as a HMO.

 Encouraging attendees to Futurebuild to pledge to the UN Sustainability Development Goals via event partner, Bioregional.

 Looking forward to 2020

 The Futurebuild team will focus on the following areas so that we challenge ourselves and partners to deliver the most sustainable and considerate event possible: